ibm-cloud-docs/cloud-object-storage/libraries/java.md

 ## Creating a client and setting the endpoint

-### Create an AWS Java SDK connection using the default credentials
+### Create an COS Java SDK connection using the default credentials

 Use default credentials using the first credentials found in this order of precedence: